hdehal/job-search-resources/README.md

 ## Strategies
 #### Search in Aggregate
-Certain applicant tracking systems (e.g. BrassRing, Taleo, Workday) require you to upload your resume, while also manually typing out your entire job history line by line!
+Certain applicant tracking systems (e.g. BrassRing, Taleo, Workday) ask you to upload your resume, while also forcing you to manually type out your entire work history line by line!

 While you should **not** exclude the legacy job boards for their poor UX, the following job boards are significantly *faster* to apply to by merely uploading your resume, checking a few boxes, and clicking submit.